Having trouble entering your time in to My Leave? Check and update your preferences in CU's leave-tracking system.

 I. Policy Statement

 University employees may be granted leave without pay for valid reasons for a period of up to 12 months.
 Such leaves must be approved by the employee's supervisor and the hiring authority.
-Leave without pay, except for military leave without pay and furloughs, will not be granted until all vacation leave (if eligible) is exhausted, unless otherwise requested by the employee and approved by the supervisor.
+Leave without pay, except for military leave without pay and furloughs, will not be granted until all vacation leave (if eligible), sick leave (if reason for absence is listed in APS 5062 Section 2 or FMLA covered), and any additional accumulated paid leave is exhausted, unless otherwise requested by the employee and approved by the supervisor.

 Extensions beyond the initial 12-month period must be approved by the applicable hiring authority in consultation with a human resources office.
 During periods of leave without pay or short work break, except for military leave and furloughs, the employee does not accrue vacation and sick leave.